wraig0/Akka-remoting/README.md

 objects/applications.
 => Click the file (Receiver.scala and Sender.scala) and hit Run.

-Try first starting the Sender, then after a few seconds the Receiver.
+First start the Sender, then after a few seconds the Receiver.